Life Connective (Crescent Moon) Goddess Ayu, Inanna, Ishtar, Artemis

 Another cylinder seal presumably found at the ziggurat at Ur showing a wealthy woman being led by a priestess of Inanna to the God Anu.
 Her order's symbol is that of the goddess Inanna indicated by the crescent moon.
 It reads (by Olmsted)

-1. Tremble before Anu's earth strength
+1. Tremble before Anu's strength of the earth

 2. you humble children of the thread.